 How to Clean:

-Wood is naturally antimicrobial, but if you need to clean your brushes, use a fine grit sandpaper to sand down the handle and clean bristles with vinegar (when needed) to kill bacteria.
+Wood is naturally antimicrobial, but if you need to clean your brushes, use a fine grit sandpaper to sand down the handle and clean bristles with vinegar or hydrogen peroxide (when needed) to kill bacteria.

 How to Change the Head on the Long Handle Sisal Kitchen Brush: